adut24/holbertonschool-higher_level_programming/README.md

 - How to iterate over a dictionary
 - What is a lambda function
 - What are the map, reduce and filter functions

+### 0x05.
+Python - Exceptions
+- Why Python programming is awesome
+- What’s the difference between errors and exceptions
+- What are exceptions and how to use them
+- When do we need to use exceptions
+- How to correctly handle an exception
+- What’s the purpose of catching exceptions
+- How to raise a builtin exception
+- When do we need to implement a clean-up action after an exception